Basavaraj0127/EDA-and-Machine-Learning-Projects/RedBus-Data-Analysis/README.md

 ---

-## 📘 Overview
+## 📘 Problem Statement

-This project demonstrates a complete **data science workflow** on bus travel data, including:

-- **Exploratory Data Analysis (EDA)** to uncover travel patterns, pricing, and occupancy trends.
-- **Feature engineering** to create derived variables such as revenue per trip, seat occupancy, and weekend indicators.
-- **Predictive modeling** for ticket price and seat occupancy.
+RedBus is a bus ticket booking platform that connects passengers with bus operators across Indian cities.
+The main objectives of this project are:

+1. **Analyze travel patterns:** Identify popular routes, peak travel days, and passenger behavior.
+2. **Predict ticket prices:** Estimate fair ticket prices based on distance, bus type, operator, and other features.
+3. **Forecast seat occupancy:** Predict how full a bus is likely to be for a given route and schedule, aiding fleet planning.
+4. **Extract actionable insights:** Provide operational and pricing recommendations for bus operators.

+**Target Variables for Predictive Modeling:**
+- `Ticket_Price_INR` – Predict the price of the ticket.
+- `Seat_Occupancy_%` – Predict the expected occupancy percentage of the bus.

-> **Note:** The dataset is **synthetically created** to mimic real-world bus travel scenarios.
-It is intended for demonstration, analysis, and predictive modeling purposes only.
+> **Note:** The dataset is **synthetically created** to mimic real-world bus travel scenarios for demonstration purposes.

 ---